openharmony/developtools_hapsigner/README_en.md

          ├── -keystorePwd                     # KS password.
 It is optional.
          ├── -outFile                         # File to generate.
 It is optional.
 The file is output to the console if this parameter is not specified.

-4. Generate an application debug or release certificate.
+4.Generate an application debug or release certificate.

     generate-app-cert: Generate an application debug or release certificate.
          ├── -keyAlias                        # Key alias.
 It is mandatory.